fommil/fpmortals/manuscript/under-review.md

 ### Exhaustivity

-It is important that we use `sealed trait`, not just `trait`, when defining a data type.
-Sealing a trait means that all subtypes must be defined in the same file, allowing the compiler to know about them in pattern match exhaustivity checks and in macros that eliminate boilerplate.
+It is important that we use `sealed abstract class`, not just `abstract class`, when defining a data type.
+Sealing a `class` means that all subtypes must be defined in the same file, allowing the compiler to know about them in pattern match exhaustivity checks and in macros that eliminate boilerplate. e.g.

-The scala compiler will perform exhaustivity checks when matching on sealed traits, e.g.

 {lang="text"}
 ~~~~~~~~
-  scala> sealed trait Foo
+  scala> sealed abstract class Foo
          final case class Bar(flag: Boolean) extends Foo
          final case object Baz extends Foo